-- do one or more of the following at one or more listed places in Appendix A: - maintain, protect or conserve the National Heritage Values (see Appendix A) - repair essential infrastructure impacted by severe weather events where repairs are not covered by insurance and are essential to the maintenance, protection and/or conservation of the National Heritage Values - improve engagement with, and awareness of, the National Heritage Values - improve access to a listed place - include eligible activities and eligible expenditure - be completed by 31 March 2025.
+- carry out one or more of the following at one or more listed places in Appendix A: - maintain, protect or conserve the National Heritage Values (see Appendix A) - repair essential infrastructure impacted by severe weather events where repairs are not covered by insurance and are essential to the maintenance, protections and/or conservation of the National Heritage Values - improve engagement with, and awareness of, the National Heritage Values - improve access to a listed place.

-Eligible activities must be directly related to the project and can include:
+Eligible activities must directly relate to the project and must include at least one of the following:

-- activities identified in the management plan for the protection of the National Heritage Values of the listed place - developing a new, or revised management plan for a listed place, where this is not a statutory obligation under state legislation - activities that align with strategies and priorities for the protection of the National Heritage Values of the listed place (where there is no management plan in place) - essential/priority building or site works to conserve and enhance National Heritage Values - activities that enhance the Australian public's understanding of, engagement with, and access to the National Heritage Values of a listed place
+- activities identified in the management plan for the protection of the National Heritage Values of the listed place - developing a new, or revised management plan for a listed place, where this is not a statutory obligation under state legislation - activities that align with strategies and priorities for the protections of the National Heritage Values of the listed place (where there is no management plan in place) - essential/priority building or site works to conserve and enhance National Heritage Values - activities that enhance the Australian public's understanding of, engagement with, and access to the National Heritage Values of a listed place - developing innovative ways to present National Heritage Values of a listed place (e.g. website or app interactive tours, virtual reality tours) which makes them accessible without needing to be on-site - improving physical access to areas with the specific aim of fostering awareness of the National Heritage Values of the listed place without impacting on those values

-- developing innovative ways to present National Heritage Values of a listed place (e.g. website or app interactive tours, virtual reality tours) which makes them accessible without needing to be on-site - improving physical access to areas with the specific aim of fostering awareness of the National Heritage Values of the listed place without impacting on those values - improving accessibility for people with disabilities including physical alterations (e.g. ramps, alterations to paths) as well as accessible services such as plain English or large text guides, hearing loops etc. - improving access to a heritage place by specific parts of a community, for example developing educational program or materials targeted at people from other cultures or socio-economic groups.
+- improving accessibility for people with disabilities including physical alterations (e.g. ramps, alterations to paths) as well as accessible services such as plain English or large text guides, hearing loops etc. - improving access to a heritage place by specific parts of a community, for example developing education programs or materials targeted at people from other cultures or socio-economic groups.

 We may also approve other activities.
-The program delegate (who is a DISR manager within the department with responsibility for the program) makes the final decision on eligible project activities and may give additional guidance on activities if required.
+The program delegate (who is a manager within the department with responsibility for administering the program) makes the final decision on eligible project activities and may give additional guidance on activities if required.